 Rachel is an associate solicitor in the family law team based in the Manchester office.

 Rachel specialises in the law relating to children and is a member of the Law Society’s Children Law Accreditation scheme.
-Rachel’s particular expertise is in representing parents and other family members in care proceedings and other cases initiated by social services due to concerns about children’s safety and welfare.
+Rachel’s particular expertise is in representing parents, children and other family members in care proceedings and other cases initiated by social services due to concerns about children’s safety and welfare.
 She has substantial experience in complex cases, including where there are allegations of non-accidental injury, fabricated and induced illness, sexual abuse, radicalisation and extremism, domestic violence and drug and alcohol abuse.

-She also regularly represents parents with mental health difficulties and learning difficulties, and in cases where children have very complex needs.
+She also regularly represents parents with mental health difficulties and learning difficulties, and acts in cases where children have very complex needs.
 Rachel has experience of acting in cases concerning medical treatment for children, including in one recent case where in addition to achieving a successful outcome for the parents (and their child), she obtained an order that a portion of their legal costs be paid by the local authority and NHS trust, which is very rare in cases involving children.

-Rachel also frequently represents parents in a wide range of private law proceedings.
+Rachel also represents parents and children in a wide range of private law proceedings.
 These include disputes about where a child lives and the time that they spend with each parent and sometimes other significant adults, as well as in relation to their education, religious observance, and medical treatment.
 She has extensive experience of cases involving allegations of domestic abuse, child abuse and parental alienation, and also represents victims of domestic abuse in applications for protective orders.
 Rachel has a particular interest in cases with an international element.
 She has advised and represented parents accused of abducting their children into and out of the jurisdiction, those whose children have been abducted to or unlawfully retained in another country, those seeking to prevent the removal of their children, and those seeking to relocate with their children.